Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 The Class B library contains many self-test routines those can be executed at startup and run-time.
 If a self-test is executed at startup, it is called as a Start-up Self-test (SST) and if it is executed at run-time, then it is called a Run-time Self-test (RST).
-There are a few self-test which can be used only as an SST or as RST, such self-tests has &#39;SST&#39; or &#39;RST&#39; in the API name
+There are a few self-tests which can be used only as SST or as RST, such self-tests have &#39;SST&#39; or &#39;RST&#39; in the API name
 eg: `CLASSB_RST_IOTest()`, `CLASSB_SST_InterruptTest()`.
 If a self-test API does not have &#39;SST&#39;
 or &#39;RST&#39; in its name, then it can be used at startup as well as runtime.